yanshil/Fusion2PyBullet/README.md

-# fusion2urdf
+# Fusion2Pybullet

 Developed from [@syuntoku14/fusion2urdf](https://github.com/syuntoku14/fusion2urdf).

 ### What is this script?

 A Fusion 360 script to export urdf files.
-This is a PyBullet adpative version. **BETA: Supporting exportation of nested components now**
+This is a PyBullet adpative version.

+**03/25/2020 BETA: Supporting exportation of nested components**

 This exports: